Mayurkodag1/open-source-colab/server/README.md

 **Endpoint:** `POST /api/chat/issue/:issueId`

 **Description:** Sends a message to the chat for a specific issue.
+Accessible by the issue reporter and the maintainer of the project the issue belongs to.
 Requires a valid token in the Authorization header.

 **Request Body:**